Reyansh-Niranjan/eduscrapeappweb/ENVIRONMENT_SETUP.md

 3. **Test the Chatbot**:
    - Click the floating chat button (bottom-right corner)
-   - Try asking: "Tell me about your team"
+   - Try asking: "How does EduScrapeApp help curriculum teams?"
-   - The chatbot should now respond with information about Celestial Coders
+   - The chatbot should now respond with product guidance

 ### Troubleshooting: